M-arcus/cloudron-docs/README.md

 ## Prerequisites

-`mkdocs` has to be installed.
+* mkdocs

-## Update
+* mkdocs-material

-To update to latest mkdocs-material just run ./update.sh in this folder and follow instructions.
+Just run ./update.sh it will install the dependencies

 ## Preview